| |

 the concept that transfusion algorithms are effective in reducing

-RED CELL CONSERVATION
+transfusion requirements.
+RED CELL CONSERVATION Because the pre-existing

 red blood mass is important, conserving red blood cells is equally